gabrielgog/gabrielgog/README.md

  Hi there 👋
 I'm Gabe, a product-minded software engineer that blends data & design with engineering.
-I am currently partnering with like-minded individuals to build a successful startup.
+I am currently developing my craft and partnering with like-minded individuals to build a successful startup.

 I am intrested in technical writing and opensource contribution